apacheignite/documentation/production-readiness/performance-tips.md

   "title": "Overview"
 }
 [/block]
-Ignite In-Memory Data Grid performance and throughput vastly depends on the features and the settings you use.
-In almost any use case the cache performance can be optimized by simply tweaking the cache configuration.
+Ignite In-Memory Data Grid performance and throughput vastly depends on the features and settings you use.
+In almost any use case, the cache performance can be optimized by simply tweaking the cache configuration.
 [block:api-header]
 {
   "type": "basic",